Key Takeaways

 }

-Adding -30!(::) stopped .z.pg from returning and the gateway became free to receive further synchronous queries.
+Adding -30!(::) stops .z.pg from returning, leaving the gateway free to receive further synchronous queries.
 However, once the RDB/HDB worker processes have results to publish, they must call back to the gateway as per the definition of .z.pg.

 callback:{[clientHandle;result;st;sp]